-- When you are injured but you are under 18 years of age, a family member or a friend can claim on your behalf.
+- When you are injured but are under 18 years of age, a family member or a friend can claim on your behalf.
 If no claim is made you have from your 18th birthday to your 21st to start a claim.

 When an injured party is not able to make legal decisions because they lack the mental capacity to do so, there is no time limit attached to the claim.
 However, once they make a recovery, the time limit would run from the date of their recovery.
 In short, they have 3 years from that date to start a personal injury claim.

 Because the time limit to making personal injury claims varies, it is far wiser to seek the advice of an experienced personal injury lawyer sooner rather than later.
-To speak to our claims team today, please get in touch on the number shown below.

 You will be sent a Conditional Fee Agreement (CFA) to sign and return to the solicitor who agrees to represent you.
 The solicitor can then begin working on your case without asking you to pay any upfront payments. in short, you don’t pay an upfront fee, and you don’t pay ongoing fees when you sign a No Win No Fee agreement.